MYSTERY SCIENCE THEATER 3000

 • I love Tom singing the sign in the movie.

 • A couple of times they make a reference to “undercupping.”
-Read the “A Modern Woman” section of this site, for an explanation of what that term means.
+Visit this site, for an explanation of what that term means.

-• Okay, I want to address what happened in the fan base when Pearl arrived and the whole dynamic in Deep 13 changed.
+• I want to address what happened in the fan base when Pearl arrived and the whole dynamic in Deep 13 changed.
 What happened, I believe, was an unfortunate disconnect between the writing staff and the fans, and although the fans might have made more of an effort to understand what was happening, I must lay most of the blame at the feet of the writing staff.
 Let me lay it out for you.

 In the writing room, it’s clear they felt they were running out of fresh comedic permutations for the characters.
 I think they felt they’d taken these characters in every direction they could possibly go.
 And I got the sense that they were thrilled at the arrival of Pearl, and the chance to “shake things up” — a phrase they would use often later on, when fans began to ask them what the hell was going on.
-From their point of view, Dr. F and Pearl were simply characters on a page, representing a whole new set of comedic possibilities.
+From the writers’ point of view, Dr. F and Pearl were simply characters on a page, representing a whole new set of comedic possibilities.

-But for a lot of fans, Dr. F was not a concept on a page, to played with any way the writers liked.
+But for a lot of fans, Dr. F was not a concept on a page, to be played with any way the writers liked.
 He was an established character, a personality they had come to love and appreciate.
-And when the writers took that established character and began to take it in directions, some fans didn’t like it.
+And when the writers took that established character and began to take it in new directions, some fans didn’t like it.
 Put simply, they liked to see Dr. F. evil and in charge.
 They didn’t want to see him henpecked and timid, even if that allowed the writers to try new comic ideas.
 It was really one of the first times on this show that the fans and writers parted company.

 In public appearances and interviews, Mary Jo and Trace expressed genuine confusion when fans questioned the direction they were taking Dr. F (and that’s when the “we just wanted to shake things up” explanations began coming out).
-It was pretty clear they simply didn’t see any reason not to change the characters any way they liked, as long as it was funny.
+It was pretty clear they simply didn’t see any reason not to change the characters any way they liked, as long as they thought it was funny.

 In the end, for most fans, it wasn’t a deal breaker (though for a few it was).
 But it was something new for a show where, previously, the cast and the writers could virtually do no wrong.

-Episode Guide: 702- The Brute Man (with short: “The Chicken of Tomorrow”)
+Episode guide: 702- The Brute Man (with short: ‘The Chicken of Tomorrow’)

-Last modified on 2009-07-09 00:10:56 GMT.
-77 comments.
+Last modified on 2017-03-04 18:41:49 GMT.
+150 comments.
 Top.

 First shown: 2/10/96